The Ultimate Guide to ITE Hearing Aids for Seniors

 While there are many benefits to choosing in-the-ear (ITE) hearing aids, there are also some drawbacks to consider.
 These may include:

-• Limited Amplification
+- Limited Amplification

-• Earwax Issues
+- Earwax Issues

-• Cost
+- Cost

 Limited Amplification

 Because ITE hearing aids are custom-fit to the ear canal, they may not provide as much amplification as other types of hearing aids.
-Behind-the-Ear (BTE) hearing aids are capable of more power and amplification.

 Earwax Difficulties

-ITE hearing aids sit entirely inside the ear canal.
-Ear wax can build up around them, ironically creating a hearing loss as it blocks the eardrum.
+Ear wax can build up around them, ironically creating hearing loss as it blocks the eardrum.

-How do In-the-Ear (ITE) Hearing Aids Work?
+How Do In-the-Ear (ITE) Hearing Aids Work?

-In-the-ear (ITE) hearing aids are custom-made devices that fit into the ear canal, allowing for a discreet and comfortable listening experience.
+ITE hearing aids are custom-made devices that fit into the ear canal, allowing for a discreet and comfortable listening experience.

 ITE Hearing Aid Construction